zuozhenggh/learning-library/data-management-library/security/advanced/label-security/label-security.md

 - *Estimated Lab Time:* 30 minutes

 ### Objectives
-- The objective of this lab is to provide guidance on how Oracle Label Security could be used to help tracking consent and enforce restriction of processing under the General Data Protection Regulation requirements.
-Different OLS strategies could be taken to achieve similar functionality.
+The objective of this lab is to provide guidance on how Oracle Label Security could be used to help tracking consent and enforce restriction of processing under the General Data Protection Regulation requirements.<br>
+Different OLS strategies could be taken to achieve similar functionality.<br>
 The details provided here are merely to serve as an example.

 ### Prerequisites
 This lab assumes you have completed:
    - Lab: Generate SSH Keys
    - Lab: Prepare Setup
    - Lab: Environment Setup
+   - Lab: Initialize and Start the DBSecLab Environment
    - Lab: Oracle Database Vault

 ### Video Preview